I Should've Never Let You Go

 "I Should've Never Let You Go" is a song by the Australian pop group Bardot.
 It was the second single from their debut album Bardot (2000).
-The song was written by Tommy Faragher, Lotti Golden, Hinda Hicks, and was produced by Faragher.
+The song was written by Tommy Faragher, Lotti Golden and Hinda Hicks, and it was produced by Faragher.

 Commercial performance

-"I Should've Never Let You Go" peaked at number 14 on the Australian singles chart and was certified gold.
-It became the 96th highest-selling single in Australia in 2000.
-In New Zealand, the song reached number 25 on the singles chart.
+"I Should've Never Let You Go" peaked at number 14 on the Australian ARIA Singles Chart and was certified gold.
+It became the 96th-highest-selling single in Australia in 2000.
+In New Zealand, the song reached number 25 on the RIANZ Singles Chart.

 Music video

 An animated scene from the music video.

 The part-animated music video, directed by Mark Hartley, had each Bardot member transform into cartoon superheroes.